Haivision/srtgo/README.md

 Go bindings for [SRT](https://github.com/Haivision/srt) (Secure Reliable Transport), the open source transport technology that optimizes streaming performance across unpredictable networks.

 ## Why srtgo?
 To make easier the adoption of SRT transport technology.
-Using Go, with just a few lines of code you can implement an application that sends/receives data, with all the benefits of SRT technology: security and reliability, while keeping latency low.
+Using Go, with just a few lines of code you can implement an application that sends/receives data with all the benefits of SRT technology: security and reliability, while keeping latency low.

 ## Is this a new implementation of SRT?
 No!
 We are just exposing the great work done by the community with [SRT project]((https://github.com/Haivision/srt) as a golang library.
 All the functionality and implementation still resides on SRT official project.